 Leopold Bros.
 American Small Batch Gin

 There are many aspects of Leopold Bros. that helps them stand out.
-In true handcrafted spirit, every part of the process is done on site.
-Though it is a diverse portfolio, each bottle is crafted to the highest quality and you will note that many include a hand-written batch number.
+In the true spirit of handcrafted liquor, every part of the process is done on-site.
+Though it is a diverse portfolio, each bottle is of the highest quality and many include a hand-written batch number.

 Good Gin Takes Time

-Leopold Bros. produces two styles of gin and they are completely unique from one another.
-This is a hallmark of a great small distillery because they have the time and patience to redevelop formulae rather than tweak a proven success.
+Leopold Bros. produces three styles of gin and they are completely unique from one another.
+This is a hallmark of a great small distillery because they have the time and patience to redevelop formulae rather than simply tweak a proven success.

-What these two gins do have in common is the dedication to quality.
-It begins with a base spirit that is an unusual blend of distillate from wheat, potato and barley.
+What these gins have in common is the dedication to quality.
+It begins with a base spirit that is an unusual blend of wheat, potato, and barley.

 The botanicals are also carefully selected and distilled into the spirit individually.
 This process is called fractional distilling and it is a time-consuming method that most gin producers do not use.
 However, it allows Leopold Bros. precise control over each botanical's flavor before they are combined.

 The foundation of Leopold Bros. gin, their American Small Batch (40 percent ABV, 80 proof) was an instant hit on its 2001 release.
 The timing was perfect as craft distilling was just gaining notice and discerning drinkers began looking to the "little guy" to quench their thirst.